kaw393939/student_python_dev_guide/assignments/01-virtual-env-pip.md

 - Install and manage packages with pip
 - Manage package versions and dependencies
 - Create and use requirements.txt files
+- Set up the basic structure for a Python calculator project

 ## Background